-If you believe a locksmith has committed a crime—such as criminal damage to property or criminal financial fraud—report the matter to the municipal police department or the county sheriff’s office.
+If you believe a locksmith has committed a crime—such as criminal damage to property or criminal financial fraud—report the matter to your local police department or county sheriff’s office.
 They may have the authority to investigate and prosecute criminal locksmith scams.